 New Australian citizenship 2018: English language test

-All applicants will have to demonstrate their proficiency in the English language by passing a stand-alone English test which will include speaking, listening, reading and writing components.
+If approved by the Parliament, all applicants will have to demonstrate their proficiency in the English language by passing a stand-alone English test which will include speaking, listening, reading and writing components.
 Applicants must pass this English language test before taking the citizenship test.
 Applicants must pass this English language test at the modest level before applying for citizenship by conferral.

 New Australian citizenship 2018: citizenship test

-The new citizenship test will still have questions from the study guide, “Australian Citizenship: Our Common Bond”, but will also include new questions about the applicant’s understanding of and commitment to Australian values.
+If approved by the Parliament, the new citizenship test will still have questions from the study guide, “Australian Citizenship: Our Common Bond”, but will also include new questions about the applicant’s understanding of and commitment to Australian values.